Vz0n/Vz0n/README.md

-<h1>Welcome 👋</h1>
+<h1>Hello 🤘</h1>

-- My name is Samuel and i am 16 years old.
+- My name is Samuel, im from Venezuela and i am 16 years old.

 - I have been learning programming for 2 years and i continue to this day.

-- My favorite programming language is Java
+- My favorite programming language is Java.

 - I work as CEO and developer at <a href="https://github.com/The-GalaxieMC-Network">GalaxieMC Network.</a>

 <hr>

-<h5>Contact me at:</h5>
+<h5>📪 You can contact me by:</h5>

 Discord: Vz0n#2004